-India’s republic day is black day for Kashmiris: Farooq Rehmani - PakObserver
+India’s Republic Day is black day for Kashmiris: Farooq Rehmani - PakObserver

 Although India, he recalled, had herself gone to UN to seek the opinion of the World Body and the later had urged the parties to hold referendum on the future status of J&K under the auspices of the United Nations.
 Therefore, India had no mandate to bring the State under the umbrella of its constitution.

-Muhammad Farooq Rehmani said that India followed undemocratic and repressive ways and means since the very day of annexation of the State.He pointing out that India’s accesses on the Kashmiri people is responsible for martyring millions of the Muslims across Jammu and Kashmir during the past 68 years.
+Muhammad Farooq Rehmani said that India followed undemocratic and repressive ways and means since the very day of annexation of the State.—KMS

-“The killings by Indian troops in Kashmir continue to increase and there is no sign that India is willing to accept any peaceful negotiated settlement of the dispute with Pakistan and the Kashmiris,” he remarked.

-He strongly condemned the killing of three youth including a teenage boy Sharik Ahmad Mir and injuring of several girls critically in a brutal military operation in Shopian yesterday.
-He paid rich tributes to them and express sympathy to their families.